r555r6Chicken pot pie is classic comfort food. Because this dish covers a lot of food groups, you may be wondering what to serve with it?

 It’s simple to make.
 Add apple slices, cinnamon, nutmeg, brown sugar, water, and butter to a saucepan.
 Cook it over medium heat until the slices are tender.

 Chicken pot pie and biscuits?
 It may seem redundant, having both pie crust and a biscuit, but don’t be too quick to count biscuits out.

 Biscuits are a great way to mop up leftover gravy or remnants of your chicken pot pie.
-If you buy frozen biscuits it’s quick and easy preparation.
+If you buy frozen biscuits it’s a quick and easy preparation.

-Try preparing the broccoli with a garlic and lemon sauce.
+Try preparing the broccoli with garlic and lemon sauce.
 The ingredients are simple, and it takes less than twenty minutes to cook this healthy side dish.